zmn-hamid/Aseprite-Export-Video-Script/README.md

 8. say thanks

 **Note**: You can make a looped animation by entering a number more than 1 in the "Loop Number" section

+## Log
+To get a log of FFMPEG (the video maker tool used for this project), copy the [conf.lua](conf.lua) file to the same directory where your aseprite file is, so each time a ffmpeg log error would be made. change the `true` to `false` if you want to prevent the logging (default is false, so you can remove the file too)

+**IMPORTANT NOTE**: Everytime you make changes to the `conf.lua` file, you gotta restart the whole app.
+That's just how it works unfortunately.